datalad/datalad-osf/docs/source/tutorial/authentication.rst

 ^^^^^^^^^^^^^^^^^^^

 To set credentials, run ``datalad osf-credentials`` anywhere on your system.
-This command prompts for user credentials and stores them internally for OSF operations.
+This command prompts for user credentials and stores them in your system's secure credential store for OSF operations.

 .. code-block:: bash